adrianolszewski/model-based-testing-hypotheses/README.md

 You can find excellent resources on the Internet, like [Common statistical tests are linear models (or: how to teach stats)](https://lindeloev.github.io/tests-as-linear/), but I wanted to summarize my own experience with model-based testing, used in my work (biostatistics in clinical trials) on daily basis.

 So far I examined Wald's and Rao z test for 2+ proportions (+ ANOVA-like), Cochran-Mantel-Haenszel (CMH), Breslow-Day, Cochran-Armitage, McNemar, Cochran Q, Friedman, Mann-Whitney (-Wilcoxon), Kruskal-Wallis replicated with the logistic regression.

-But this extends much more!
+But this extends much more and beyond just classic testing!
 General and Generalized Linear Models fit via Generalized Least Square, Generalized Estimating Equations and through Generalized Linear Mixed Models, (Mixed-effect) Quantile regression, Cox proportional-hazard regression, Accelerated Failure Time, Tobit regression, Simplex regression and dozens of others models will be at your disposal to test hypotheses in a way you probably were never told.

 This document is incomplete and dynamic.
 I will update it over time, so stay tuned.